Dear Parents:

 Join the Ship

-Your young adult and you can come to any of our March open houses or regular meetings (check our online schedule).
+Your young adult and you can come to any of our upcoming open houses or regular meetings (check our online schedule).
 We will explain our Ship 25 program and sign your family up if you wish — and we have all the forms necessary.
 One is a health form to be completed by your child’s health professional that you will need to return to us.
-We will also discuss information posted on our web site regarding how and where your Sea Scout receives a uniform and necessary personal equipment.
-We will explain applicable dues, and activity fees, including the $200 per-trimester dues you will be asked to pay.
+We will also discuss information posted on our web site regarding how and where to obtain the required Sea Scout uniforms and necessary personal equipment.
+We will explain applicable dues, and activity fees, including the $165 per-trimester dues you will be asked to pay.

-If your family cannot afford to pay the entire trimester dues, we can assist.
+If your family cannot afford to pay the entire fee, we have a fund to assist.
 Our fees cover all costs, so we do not engage in any product sales (cookies, popcorn, etc.).
 We have one fund-raising reception event each November to gather contributions to benefit our own Sea Scouts whose families cannot afford all of our dues and fees.

 Attend Ship Meetings

 Ship 25 meets regularly during the academic year from 10 AM until Noon on two Saturdays of each month.
 Attendance at Saturday meetings is generally required.
-Ship 25 programming is challenging and is age-appropriate for students in high school — excessive absences will diminish your child’s enjoyment and slow advancement.
+Sea Scouting programming is challenging and is age-appropriate for students in high school — excessive absences will diminish your child’s enjoyment and slow advancement.
 Part of the reasoning for selecting our Saturday morning meeting time was to conflict less with school and athletic activities.
 Ultimately, excessive absences will prevent a Sea Scout from being able to advance at the same rate as peers.
-It is ultimately up to each Sea Scout and family to determine the priority that participation and advancement plays.
+However, we welcome any Sea Scout regardless of attendance or interest in advancement as long as dues are paid – it is ultimately up to each Sea Scout and family to determine the priority that participation and advancement plays.

 Each Ship meeting will include beginning and advanced training (depending on experience) in Seamanship, citizenship, fitness and other topics necessary for your Sea Scout to earn awards and advance through Sea Scouting “ranks”, discussed below.
 Sea Scouts should arrive just before 10 AM and stay for the entire program.
 If your Sea Scout needs to arrive slightly late or depart slightly early due to a schedule conflict, that is fine with us.
 Sea Scouts are not made to feel embarrassed or awkward about it.
 Parents generally do not attend the regular meetings but are welcome to observe at any time.
 There are several nearby coffee shops and other commercial establishments along the DC Wharf with internet service if you choose to wait near the Harbor Patrol Headquarters.

-Sea Scout Ship 25 follows all Coast Guard, Sea Scouting and District of Columbia health regulations, including anti-COVID policies.
-Prior to your child attending summer aquatics camp in June, we require a health form and a physician’s examination so we are confidentially informed of any health priorities.
+Sea Scout Ship 25 follows all Coast Guard, Sea Scouting and District of Columbia anti-COVID policies.

 Ship Structure